brontosaurusrex/tothemoon/README.md

 # To The Moon

 Various mining, nvidia overclocking, info scripts.
+So value.